-Regional representation
+- Regional representation

-- Diversity of professional backgrounds - Gender balance - Diversity of experience in Japan including first time travelers to Japan and those with moderate to extensive experience in Japan.
-(Note: Those who were previously invited to Japan by the Ministry of Foreign Affairs on the same program will not be eligible for consideration.) - In principle, delegates should be 40 to 55 years of age to enable longer-term opportunities to build U.S.-Japan relations in their respective professional and community activities.
-In reflecting the goals of the program, priority will be given to sansei, yonsei and gosei, including Japanese Americans of multi-racial background.
+- Diversity of professional backgrounds

+- Gender balance

+- Diversity of experience in Japan including first time visitors and those with moderate to extensive experience.
+(Note: Those who previously participated in an invitation program to Japan sponsored by MOFA will not be eligible for consideration.)

+- In principle, delegates should be 40 to 55 years of age to enable longer-term opportunities to build U.S.-Japan relations in their respective professional and community activities.
+In reflecting the goals of the program, priority will be given to sansei, yonsei and gosei, including Japanese Americans of multi-racial backgrounds.